amalphonse/Udacity_DEND/data_capstone/README.md

 ### Describe and Gather Data
 Data Sources:
-- [https://www.trade.gov/national-travel-and-tourism-office](I94 Immigration Data): This data comes from the US National Tourism and Trade Office.
+- [https://www.trade.gov/national-travel-and-tourism-office] (I94 Immigration Data): This data comes from the US National Tourism and Trade Office.
 A data dictionary is included in the workspace.
-- [https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data](World Temperature Data): This dataset came from Kaggle.
+- [https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data] (World Temperature Data): This dataset came from Kaggle.
-- [https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/](U.S. City Demographic Data): This data comes from OpenSoft.
+- [https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/] (U.S. City Demographic Data): This data comes from OpenSoft.

 ## Step 2: Explore and Assess the Data
 ### Explore the Data